altunixon/wips/lns/altina_ln/ASP-91-Chapter_1_The_Return_of_the_Prince.md

 “Still trying to quibble about this!?
 Alright, take her in.
 We will investigate further at the station!”
 Bourgine turned stiff.
 The other policemen surrounded her on command to not let her escape.
-"I know nothing, this is an injustice!"
+"I know nothing, this is an injustice!"<br/>
 “If you have anything to say, do it at the station.”
 “Even if you tell me that, none of my companions ever came back from there!”
 “Shut it!
 You destructive ideology instigator!”